-PRP Hair Treatment London, UK
+PRP & Exosome Hair Treatment London, UK

 At Rejuvence Clinic we are able to offer the most advanced Platelet Rich Plasma hair treatments in London for male and female pattern hair loss as well as steroid resistant alopecia areata.
+We are able to tailor bespoke treatment plans for our clients.

 Unwanted hair loss is an extremely common and often very distressing problem affecting both men and women.
 By the age of 60, most men and women will suffer from some form of hair thinning.
 However, in a significant number early onset male and female pattern hair loss can be the cause of significant psychological distress.
 A normal head of hair consists of between 100,000 to 120,000 hairs.
 On average most people lose 60 hairs per day.
 This is a normal part of the hair cycle.
 However, for those suffering with pattern or Androgenic hair loss this number is much larger.
 By the time one can see through to the scalp they have often lost over 50% of their original hair in that region.
+During the pandemic there was a significant spike in Alopecia Areata following infection with Covid-19.
+Due to the lock down many were unable to obtain fast and effective treatment.
+As a result many developed chronic alopecia areata. |

-What treatments are available for hair loss?
+What treatments are available at Rejuvence for hair loss?

-How is the procedure performed?
+How is Platelet Rich Plasma performed?

+Rejuvence Clinic is a centre of excellence for Platelet Rich Plasma.
+We offer a three tiered PRP service.
+Our Level I service is our entry level PRP – Neogenesis PRP.
+We are authorised providers for Magellan TruPRP™ (Level II) and Angel Arthrex™ PRP (Level III) systems.
 Our Advanced Platelet Rich Plasma (PRP) Treatments for hair loss are non-invasive procedures.PRP is a completely natural treatment and produced using your own blood.
 Blood is taken and subsequently run through a machine known as a centrifuge.
 The centrifuge separates the blood into its different cellular components.
 Once finished, centrifugation will split your blood samples into different layers of cells and the platelet rich plasma layer is extracted using a syringe manually.
 Our Level I Neogenesis System uses a swing out centrifuge set-up and produces PRP in this manner.

 The Angel Arthrex™ and Magellan TruPRP™ systems are based around very advanced centrifuges that are completely automated and able to identify the platelets in your blood, concentrate and extract them.
 Both Angel and Magellan are able to produce very high concentrations of PRP needed for effective treatment of hair loss especially male and female pattern hair loss.